ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

- * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an object and will be ignored on headset collision.
  * **Target Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine whether any objects will be acted upon by the Headset Collision.
-If a list is provided then the 'Ignore Target With Tag Or Class' parameter will be ignored.

 ### Class Variables